-Assessment consists of two class tests of 30 marks each.
-The first-class test is to be conducted when approx. 40% syllabus is completed and IA2 is in the form of Term Work for 30 marks.
-Duration of the test shall be 75 minutes.
+Assessment consists of class tests of 30 marks each.
+The IA1 is to be conducted when approx. 40% syllabus is completed and IA2 marks shall be an average of six assignments', advised to be conducted during tutorials, marks, one assignment on each of the six modules separately for 30 marks.